Cadasta/decision-records/DR_Template.md

 ### Costs considerations

-If the suggested solutions has some costs implications.
+If the suggested solution has some costs implications.
 For instance, AWS costs, licensing, etc.

 ### Pre-requisites